sigstore/docs/content/en/policy-controller/overview.md

-`baseURL` is the base URL to the log conforming to [RFC6962](https://datatracker.ietf.org/doc/html/rfc6962), for example, [Trillian](https://github.com/google/trillian) in the case of Public Good Instance of Sigstore. `hashAlgorithm` specifies the hash algorithm used and `publicKey` is the base64 encoded Public Key of the CTLog.
+`baseURL` is the base URL to the log conforming to [RFC6962](https://datatracker.ietf.org/doc/html/rfc6962), for example, [Trillian](https://github.com/google/trillian) in the case of Public Good Instance of sigstore. `hashAlgorithm` specifies the hash algorithm used and `publicKey` is the base64 encoded Public Key of the CTLog.

 #### tLogs

-`tLogs` specifies the Transparency Log (TLog) trust, which is Rekor in Sigstore case. `REKOR_PUBLIC_KEY` base64 encoded Public Key of the TLog. `baseURL` is the base URL for the service providing the TLog, and again the `hashAlgorithm` is the hash algorithm used.
+`tLogs` specifies the Transparency Log (TLog) trust, which is Rekor in sigstore case. `REKOR_PUBLIC_KEY` base64 encoded Public Key of the TLog. `baseURL` is the base URL for the service providing the TLog, and again the `hashAlgorithm` is the hash algorithm used.